At the All Star Game

 Hank listened and responded.

-All conversation stopped for a moment as we separated truth from fiction.
+All conversation stopped for a moment as we separated truth from fiction and fiction from faction.

 When we realized it was a joke.
 Everybody started roaring and spit taking.